oliuignacio/oliuignacio/README.md

 Full stack Developer | Software Engineering
 ----------------------------------------------------
+As a 💻📱 Full Stack Developer / Software Engineer with a passion for technology, I have always been eager to explore the world of software development.
+With a background in electrical engineering, I have a strong foundation in both software and hardware development, and I am constantly looking for new technologies to learn and apply in my work.
-As a 💻📱 technology enthusiast with a background in electrical engineering, I have always been interested in exploring the world of software development.
-The technologies I am working on right now: JavaScript, TypeScript, Git, Angular, React, Vue, Bootstrap, AWS (AWS Lambda, Gateway, Dynamodb, Cognito, and Amplify) , Firebase, MongoDB, Mongoose, SQL, Sequelize, Postgres, Express, and Koa.

-Before going full-time in software, I also gained experience with C, Arduino, Micro:bit, FPGA, Altera Quartus II, Matlab, and AnalogDiscovery.
-These skills were developed during my time at university and have given me a strong foundation in both software and hardware development.
+Currently, I am working with technologies such as JavaScript, TypeScript, Git, Angular, React, Vue, Bootstrap, AWS (AWS Lambda, Gateway, Dynamodb, Cognito, and Amplify), Firebase, MongoDB, Mongoose, SQL, Sequelize, Postgres, node, Express, and Koa.
+I have previously gained experience with C, Arduino, Micro:bit, FPGA, Altera Quartus II, Matlab, and AnalogDiscovery during my time at university.

-Some of my strengths include teamwork, analytical thinking, and versatility.
-These skills have helped me excel in my career and deliver successful projects in dynamic and challenging environments.
+I am known for my strengths in teamwork, analytical thinking, and versatility, which have allowed me to excel in my career and deliver successful projects in dynamic and challenging environments.
+I am always excited to work on new projects and find innovative solutions to complex problems.

-I'm always excited to learn new technologies and apply them to create innovative solutions.
-Let's connect and see how we can work together on interesting projects. 🤝😎
+I am always looking for opportunities to connect and collaborate with other professionals in the field.
+Please feel free to reach out and connect with me on LinkedIn to discuss how we can work together on interesting projects.

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [oliuignacio@gmail.com](mailto:oliuignacio@gmail.com)
+* 📲  +34 661 163 041
 * 🚀 I'm currently working on <a href="https://playmotiv.com/" target="_blank"><img src="https://playmotiv.com/wp-content/uploads/2020/03/logo.png" width="130" height="auto" alt="JavaScript" /></a>

 ### Skills